BAbrandon/CTFs/SEC-T/SprinklerSystem/README.md

 flag: SECT{-p001_On_t3h_r00f_must_h@v3_A_l3ak!-}

-When you first look at the web page it says not to turn on the sprinklers put other that the page does't have anything import on it.
+When you first look at the web page it says not to turn on the sprinklers, but other than that the page doesn't have anything else of importance on it.

 When a web page doesn't have alot of information the first thing I look at is the robots.txt